kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## A leader is one who knows the way, goes the way, and shows the way. - John C. Maxwell
+    ## The art challenges the technology, and the technology inspires the art. - John Lasseter